 Lampeter was one of the county’s first areas to be settled when groups of Swiss Mennonite refugees fleeing religious persecution arrived here in 1710.
 Attracted by the liberal proposals of William Penn, they made the hazardous voyage across the Atlantic and came to what was then literally Penn’s Woods.
 They settled in the vicinity of Willow Street and Lampeter.

-Even before immigrants began arriving, what is now Village Road was a well-worn Indian trail.
+Even before immigrants arrived, Village Road was now a well-worn Native American trail.
 As additional settlers made the region home, the trail became one of the primary east-west paths for these early pioneers.

 After the invention of the Conestoga Wagon and their use of the path became so common, it became known as the Conestoga Road.